10 Easy Summer Beauty Secrets to Steal from Celebrities

 Beyoncé: Waterproof Your Makeup by Using Powder and Cream Products

-As someone who has danced in the hot Coachella dessert at 100 miles a minute, Beyoncé knows a thing or two when it comes waterproofing your makeup.
-The singer learned from the best, her makeup artist Sir John, who recommends using both powder and cream products to create a "teflon face" that won't melt off with sweat.
+As someone who has danced in the hot Coachella desert at 100 miles a minute, Beyoncé knows a thing or two when it comes waterproofing your makeup.
+The singer learned from the best, her makeup artist Sir John, who recommends using both powder and cream products to create a "Teflon face" that won't melt off with sweat.

 "So what you want to do is lock in your makeup," he told The Los Angeles Times.
 "That means using a cream foundation with a powder over it, some kind of invisible setting powder or something very sheer [such as trying mattifying moisturizer and water-based foundation if you're oily].
 You don't necessarily need heavy coverage foundation.
 Also, if you use a cream blush, also use a powder blush.
-I use cream eye shadow, and then I set it with powder eye shadow.
+I use cream eyeshadow, and then I set it with powder eyeshadow.
 This duality helps your makeup become quite waterproof."

 Photo: